nolfwin/symloss-ber-auc/README.md

-# On Symmetric Losses for Learning from Corrupted Labels without Class Prior Estimation [ICML'19]
+# On Symmetric Losses for Learning from Corrupted Labels [ICML'19]
 Code for the paper: On Symmetric Losses for Learning from Corrupted Labels
 Authors: Nontawat Charoenphakdee, Jongyeong Lee, Masashi Sugiyama